immortal-sniper1/immortal-sniper1.github.io/README.md

 # py-power-calculator
-read me to learn gor to use the calculator there are 2 types of calculator
+read me to learn how to use the calculator there are 2 types of calculator
 1 is web based
 2 the C++ version

-the C++ version is the one that is usualy updated first but it is not as user foriendly as the web one
+the C++ version is the one that is usualy updated first but it is not as user friendly as the web one

  To tun this one simply download the executable form : py_power_calculator\bin\Debug